opportus/object-mapper/README.md

 API documentation is bound to code and complies to PHPDoc standards...

-Sections covering *optional* features are collapsed in order to keep this document as easy as possible to read by new users.
+Secondary sections are collapsed in order to not overflow the first reading.

 ## Introduction

 Use this solution for mapping generically data from source to target object via extensible strategies and controls.

-Delegate responsibility of all of your data mapping to a generic, extensible, optimized, and tested mapping system.
+Delegate responsibility of all of your data mapping to a generic - extensible - optimized - tested mapping system.

 Leverage that system to: